Key takeaways

 The next generation ButterflyMX intercom features:

 • Seamless access.
-Installed at your property’s entrance, the ButterflyMX video intercom enables seamless access for tenants, staff, visitors, and delivery carriers alike.
-And the intercom’s 156-degree wide-angle camera takes a picture of every entry event for added security.
+Installed at your property’s entrance, the ButterflyMX Video Intercom enables seamless access for tenants, staff, visitors, and delivery carriers alike.
+And the intercom’s 156° wide-angle camera takes a picture of every entry event for added security.

 • Stylish and secure.
-The top-rated intercom system has an inviting design that adds plenty of curb appeal to your property.
-Further, the intercom is weatherproof and vandal-resistant.
+The top-rated Video Intercom System has an inviting design that adds plenty of curb appeal to your property.
+Further, the Video Intercom is weatherproof and vandal-resistant.

 • WiFi-enabled.
-5GHz WiFi is present in the intercom so it’s able to send real-time notifications of all entry events.
+5GHz WiFi is present in the Video Intercom so it’s able to send real-time notifications of all entry events.

-And to control access to more spaces within your commercial property, try ButterflyMX keypads.
-Install our keypads at any door that needs controlled access, such as amenity spaces, supply closets, and private offices.
-Further, for individual units, ButterflyMX integrates with over 80 makes and models of smart locks — so tenants can gain access to every space in your commercial properties from one mobile app.
+And to control access to more spaces within your commercial property, try ButterflyMX Keypads.
+Install our Keypads at any door that needs controlled access, such as amenity spaces, supply closets, and private offices.
+Further, for individual units, ButterflyMX integrates with dozens of popular smart lock brands — so tenants can gain access to every space in your commercial properties from one mobile app.

 choose a ButterflyMX door entry system